kanthorlabs/kanthorq/website/docs/001-quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Learn how to install KanthorQ packages for Go, run migrations to set up KanthorQ's database schema, and start working with KanthorQ's publisher and subscriber.
+To help you start working with KanthorQ, here's a guide on how to install the necessary packages, run database migrations, and begin publishing and subscribing to events in Go.
+This will walk you through setting up the core elements of KanthorQ and getting everything up and running.

 ## Prerequisites

-To get started with KanthorQ, you only need one external service: a PostgreSQL database.
-However, you can use other databases that support the PostgreSQL wire protocol, such as CockroachDB or Amazon Aurora (PostgreSQL-compatible edition).
+Before diving into KanthorQ, you’ll need a PostgreSQL database.
+This can be a PostgreSQL instance running locally or in the cloud.
+Alternatively, you can use any database that supports the PostgreSQL wire protocol, such as CockroachDB or Amazon Aurora (PostgreSQL-compatible edition).

-If you don't have a PostgreSQL instance, you can start one locally using Docker:
+If you don’t have a PostgreSQL instance running, you can quickly start one locally using Docker:

 ```bash
 docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=changemenow -d postgres:16